JorgeV92/finance-research/README.md

 # Finance Research

-Predicting Bank Failures and Bankruptcy with Machine Learning and Reinforcement Learning
+Predicting Bank Failures and Bankruptcy with Machine Learning with Pytorch and researching methods with functional programming.